Barra: Places of interest

-Barra is connected by a modern causeway to the smaller island of Vatersay, population 90.

 Economy

 Tourism provides the main income for the majority of islanders; the high season lasts from May to September.
 Thousands of people visit the island every year, the busiest times being during Fèis Bharraigh & BarraFest in July.
 The Dualchas Heritage and Cultural Centre is located in Castlebay, next to Castlebay Community School.
 It has various exhibitions each year and is open throughout the year.
 In April 2020, Condé Nast Traveller summed up Barra as "a delightful little island with its own castle and beach airport" and recommended visiting the "high cliffs in the east and lovely beaches and bays in the west".

 The Outer Hebrides Web site particularly recommended visits to sites "the iconic Kisimul Castle at Castlebay" and stopping to see the Barra seals at Seal Bay.
 The Explore Scotland tourism Web site also discusses the Barra Golf Club, Kisimul Castle, Barra Heritage and Cultural Centre, Heaval for exceptional views, Church of Our Lady Star of the Sea and Cille Bharra, the ancient graveyard.

 According to the Scottish Government, "tourism is by far and away the mainstay industry" of the Outer Hebrides, "generating £65m in economic value for the islands, sustaining around 1000 jobs" The report adds that the "islands receive 219,000 visitors per year".
-The Outer Hebrides tourism bureau states that 10-15% of economic activity on the islands was made up of tourism in 2017.
+The Outer Hebrides tourism bureau states that 10–15% of economic activity on the islands was made up of tourism in 2017.
 The agency states that the "exact split between islands is not possible" when calculating the number of visits, but "the approximate split is Lewis (45%), Uist (25%), Harris (20%), Barra (10%)".